-- Inpatient Hospital care - Transition to Home Patients return to the inpatient unit on a day stay basis as they adjust from full support of hospital to self-care at home. - Delmont Day Programs A purpose built space within Delmont Private Hospital with comprehensive programs, including specific programs for older people, aimed at promoting and maintaining psychological, social and physical functioning. - Community Outreach Program Patient in home visits made by mental health nurses.
+- Hospital Care Delmont has an inpatient ward that has a team of staff experienced in caring for aged persons with mental health conditions. - Therapy Program The Aged Inpatient Therapy Program runs 7 days a week and offers a variety of group programs as well as individual support - Transition to Home Patients return to the inpatient unit on a day stay basis as they adjust from full support of hospital to self-care at home - Delmont Day Programs A purpose built space within Delmont Private Hospital with comprehensive programs, including specific programs for older people, aimed at promoting and maintaining psychological, social and physical functioning - Community Outreach Program Patient in home visits made by mental health nurses.